Beating Up The Rich

 In all of this the thing which really got my goat, the thing which frustrated me into setting up a free WordPress account and typing – actually typing, was the Conservative policy on raising the inheritance tax threshold.
 In the circumstances probably the most mind-numbingly stupid thing that could conceivably have been conceived.

 You can read that first post here but to summarise it, the ONS had published very clear figures showing the state of the nation’s finances.
-The IFS had published a very clear paper showing how no party had identified anything like the amount of spending cuts they were actually going to make if elected and despite this, the Conservative party were advocating a tax cut which would only benefit very rich people and would have to be funded by even more cuts elsewhere.
+The IFS had published a very clear paper showing that each of the three main parties required significant, unidentified spending cuts in order to make their sums add up and despite this, the Conservative party were advocating a tax cut which would only benefit very rich people and, in order to pursue their agenda of lower public spending would have to be funded by even more cuts elsewhere.

 The IFS’s paper showed that the Conservative Party, in their manifesto, had identified a mere 17.7% of the spending cuts they would actually need to make to in order for their figures to balance.
 This was well known, clearly calculated and in the public domain.